-Standard Early Learning Afterschool Beverages Water is accessible and available to children at all times, including at the table during snacks and meals.
+Standard Early Learning Afterschool Beverages Water is accessible and available to children at all times, including at the table during snac and meals.
 Provide only water and unflavored low-fat (1%) or nonfat milk (for children 2 or older), family style.
 Family Engagement Engage parents and caregivers using informational materials and activities focused on healthy eating and physical activity a minimum of once every three months (a minimum of three to four times per year).
 Staff Staff sit with children during snacks and meals.
 Provide fruits or vegetables (fresh, frozen, dried, or canned in their own juice) at every meal and snack.
 Food Do not provide any fried foods.
 Fried foods include items like potato and corn chips, in addition to foods that are pre-fried and reheated (e.g., prefried french fries that are then baked, chicken patties, chicken tenders, chicken nuggets, fish sticks, Tater Tots [®] , etc.).
 Do not provide any foods that contain trans-fat (listed as partially hydrogenated oils in the ingredients).
 Offer only whole grains, as determined by confirming that the first item listed in the ingredients contains the word whole (e.g., whole wheat, whole oats, whole-grain flour, whole brown rice).

-Standard Forty Loorning Afterschool Food (cont.)
-Early LearningAfterschoolY staff will model healthy eating behaviors at all times.
-This includes consuming the same foods and beverages as children during meals and snacks (if possible) and avoiding consumption of foods or beverages that are inconsistent with the HEPA standards during program time.
-Infant Feeding Promote and support exclusive breastfeeding for six months and the continuation of breastfeeding in conjunction with complementary foods for one year or more.
-Physical Activity for at least 60 minutes per day during a for a half-day morning or afternoon pro smaller increments.
-Include a mixture o Provide daily opportunities for infants to under adult supervision.
-Engage with inf freely explore their indoor and outdoor environments ants on the ground each day to optimize adult-infant r time in the prone position, for infants less than 6 Screen Time devices) for children under 2 years old.
-F minutes per day for children in half-day p , cell phone, video games, computer, and other digital for children over 2, limit screen time to less than 30 programs and to less than 1 hour per day for those in full- to minimize children's exposure to commercials and ads
+Standard Early Learning Afterschool Food (cont.)
+Y staff will model healthy eating behaviors at all times.
+This includes consuming the same foods and beverages as children during meals and snacks (if possible) and avoiding consumption of foods or beverages that are inconsistent with the HEPA standards during program time. nfant Feeding Promote and support exclusive breastfeeding for six months and the continuation of breastfeeding in conjunction with complementary foods for one year or more.
+Physical Activity Provide children with opportunities for me for at least 60 minutes per day during a fi for a half-day morning or afternoon prog smaller increments.
+Include a mixture of r that increases the heart rate and breathir strengthening activities.
+Take active play Y staff will model active living by participation physical activities ull-day program or 30 minutes per day ram.
+The time can be broken down into noderate and vigorous activity (activity ng rate), as well as bone- and muscle- outdoors whenever possible. under adult supervision.
+Engage with infan eely explore their indoor and outdoor environments its on the ground each day to optimize adult-infant ime in the prone position, for infants less than 6 Screen Time devices) for children under 2 years old.
+For minutes per day for children in half-day pro ell phone, video games, computer, and other digital children over 2, limit screen time to less than 30 ograms and to less than 1 hour per day for those in full- minimize children's exposure to commercials and ads